Skip to Content

 Nutrition Support

-When a patient is unable to meet nutrition needs through oral intake, dietitians will work with the patient’ medical team and patient to provide nutrition in alternative ways.
-One option to consider is “enteral nutrition” or “tube feeding”.
-When this is needed, a temporary or permanent tube may be placed through the nose or in the abdomen.
-A special liquid food mixture (tube feeding formula) is prescribed to flow through this tube to provide protein, energy, vitamins and minerals.
-The second option to consider when unable to use the GI track is through parental nutrition.
-This type of nutrition is provided through the intravenous route.
+When a patient is unable to meet nutrition needs through oral intake, dietitians work with the patient’s medical team and patient to provide nutrition in alternative ways.
+One option is internal nutrition using a temporary or permanent tube being placed through the nose or abdomen.
+A liquid food mixture is prescribed to flow through this tube to provide protein, energy, vitamins and minerals.
+The second option is through parenteral nutrition using an intravenous.
+Dietitians make sure appropriate nutrients, electrolytes and fluid are provided using either option.

 Meal Service during Inpatient Stay